hossein8831/tk_project/README.md

-# serch in wikipedia with tkinter and speech recognition
+# search in wikipedia with tkinter and speech recognition